thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 {% endraw %}
 {% endhighlight %}

 That's it.
-We have constructor function that has a component annotation and a view annotation.
+We have a constructor function that has a component annotation and a view annotation.
 The TypeScript equivalent would look something like this:

 {% highlight javascript %}
 {% raw %}